reid23/yet-another-pompfen-store/ORDER.md

 ## Pricing

 Full weapon costs are the sum of the complete core, foam assemblies, pommel, and grip costs.
+If you provide a core, there is no core cost, but the appropriate mouting hardware kit costs are added.

 Foam Assemblies (Blades/Guards):
 - Short: $30 ($21 without cover)